-Meals are provided to all students at no cost during the 2023-2024 school year.
-We request that every family in the district complete a free or reduced meal application and return it to the school, even if you feel you do not qualify.
+Meals are provided to all students at no cost.
+To continue this program, we request that every family in the district complete a free or reduced meal application and return it to the school, even if you feel you do not qualify.
 This form helps the district secure funding.
-An application will be sent to all students' homes.
+Applications are available online, at your school site office, and at the district office.
 [EC 49510-49520, 49558; 42 USC 1761(a)]